 Pullman & Comley’s pro bono activities are coordinated by Adam J. Cohen, who also serves as a member and legislative liaison for the Connecticut Bar Association’s Pro Bono Committee.
 As coordinator for pro bono matters, Adam helps create opportunities for attorneys, summer associates and paralegals to volunteer for public service matters.

+In 2019, Pullman & Comley was again recognized by the Pro Bono Institute for devoting at least 3 percent of our billable hours to pro bono service.
 In 2013, the Connecticut Bar Association Young Lawyers Section (YLS) honored Pullman & Comley for its contribution to the $1 Million Pro Bono Service Campaign.
 The firm was welcomed as a member of the $150,000 Club, designated to firms that performed in excess of $150,000 worth of pro bono service, and honored for the Highest Percentage of Attorneys Participating in a Large Firm.
 In total, 707.5 hours of pro bono work was performed by nearly 70 percent of our attorneys during a three-month period during 2013.
 The work reflects our firm’s long tradition of serving nonprofit organizations and individuals who need pro bono legal counsel.